mirochaj/ares/doc/install.rst

 *ares* versions
 ---------------
 The first stable release of *ares* was used in `Mirocha et al. (2015) <http://adsabs.harvard.edu/abs/2015ApJ...813...11M>`_, and is tagged as `v0.1` in the revision history.
-The tag `v0.2` is associated with `Mirocha, Furlanetto, \& Sun (submitted to MNRAS) <http://arxiv.org/abs/1607.00386>`_.
+The tag `v0.2` is associated with `Mirocha, Furlanetto, & Sun (2017) <http://adsabs.harvard.edu/abs/2017MNRAS.464.1365M>`_.
 Note that these tags are just shortcuts to specific revisions.
 You can switch between them just like you would switch between branches, e.g.,

 ::